Malware: types, protection, prevention, detection and removal

 - Emsisoft Emergency Kit

-You can use these scanners to scan your PC periodically (e.g., once a week) or when you think your PC is infected.
+You can use these scanners to scan your PC periodically (e.g., once a week) or when you think your PC is infected with a virus or another type of malware.

 Extra security tools